anton-bregolas/ProjectDenisToolkit/README.md

 + Each search item is a button that triggers a Show Popover function.
 + Choice of functions is delegated to showPopoverHandler.

-## List Generator v.2.0
+## List Generator v.2.2

 This tool generates interactive lists of tunes, tracks and collections using the JSON Splitter data output.

+[v.2.2]

++ Generates lists of References and Links from References DB.

+[v.2.1]

++ Toolkit or Demo mode is now fully pre-set via variable toolkitMode
++ Old checks have been cleaned up in dm-toolkit.js and Toolkit-relevant constants renamed to avoid confusion.

 [v.2.0]

 + Full support for dual use of fetch and/or local JSON database.
-+ Tracklist refactored and compartmentalised, headers moved to HTML.
++ Tracklist refactored and compartmentalized, headers moved to HTML.
 + Tracklist ARIA roles added.
 + Tracklist sorting introduced.
 + Tune Card better adapts to mobile.